 When XDS is selected, XDS data is decoded.
 There are five fixed lines (ID number, Length of Time Elapsed, Program Name, Channel Info Network Name, and Content Advisory), and one selectable line.
-Use the UP/DOWN NAVIGATION buttons to select an item for the XDS.
+Use the up/down navigation buttons to select an item for the XDS.

 The XDS selections are shown in Table 4-19.
 The bold items are always shown and cannot be changed on the XDS display.
-All items are selectable except CHANNEL INFO NETWORK NAME are available for line 6.
-For more information on XDS see information on page 108.
+All items are selectable for line 6.
+For more information on XDS, see "XDS" on page 108.